dbt-labs/dbt-pov-model-cost-calculator/README.md

-# dbt Model Build Logger
+# dbt Model Build Reporter

 A dbt plugin that maintains an incrementally built table in your target database containing a record for every model execution.
 This plugin leverages the `on-run-end` hook to automatically track model executions with comprehensive metadata.